WheteThunger/MonumentAddons/README.md

 - `Dynamic monuments`
   - `Entity prefabs to consider as monuments` -- Determines which entities are considered dynamic monuments.
 When an entity is considered a dynamic monument, you can define addons for it via `maspawn` and similar commands, and the plugin will ensure every instance of that entity has those addons attached.
 For example, Cargo Ship has been considered a dynamic monument since an early version of this plugin, but now you can define additional ones such as desert military base modules and road-side junk piles.
     - Note: Updating this configuration is only necessary if you want to use `maspawn` and similar commands to recognize the entity as a monument.
 If you want to install an external profile that defines addons for a dynamic monument (such as the CargoShipCCTV profile), it isn't necessary to update this configuration because the plugin will automatically determine that the entity is a dynamic monument by reading the profile.
 Additionally, if you install an external profile which defines addons for a given dynamic monument, `maspawn` and similar commands will automatically recognize that entity as a dynamic monument.
+- `Addon defaults` -- Determines the default values for various addon parameters when placing new addons.
+These options do not affect addons which have already been placed.
+To understand these options, see the documentation for the respective commands (`maspawngroup`, `maspawnpoint`, `mapuzzle`).
 - `Deployable overrides` -- Determines which entity will be spawned when using `maspawn` if you don't specify the entity name in the command.
 For example, while you are holding an auto turret, running `maspawn` will spawn the `sentry.bandit.static` prefab instead of the `autoturret_deployed` prefab.
 - `Xmas tree decorations (item short names)` -- Determines which decorations will be automatically added to `xmas_tree.deployed` entities spawned via `maspawn`.